rrDumpTruck/Obsidian.Vault/Player Character Info.md

 3. I want to dig up more info on The Family [S1]

 <span style="color:#ffc000">T. H. U. M. P. </span>(Level 1 Warforged, Monk)
-1. Harvest a fissure
+1. Harvest a fissure [S1]
-2. To become closer to the party members
+2. To become closer to the party members [S1]
-3. To protect someone from someone/something else
+3. To protect someone from someone/something else [S1]

 <span style="color:#ffc000">SKREEP</span> (Level 1 Kobold, Draconic Sorcerer)
-1. Join a party of adventurers
+1. Join a party of adventurers [S1]
-2. Ask around if anyone has heard of the name Verona
+2. Ask around if anyone has heard of the name Verona (Private) [S1]
-3. Find Mavakos' whereabouts
+3. Find Mavakos' whereabouts (Private) [S1]